-If you are from Iran, North Korea, Sudan, or Syria, you must be interviewed by a consular officer.
+If you are from Iran, North Korea, Cuba, or Syria, you must be interviewed by a consular officer.

 Documents Needed to Apply

 - Original USCIS Form I-797 approval notice for your H-1B position

 Contact International Student and Scholar Services at least 3 weeks prior to your scheduled departure date to request that your original USCIS approval notice be mailed to you.

 - Completed visa application form